jorsol/pgscripts/README.md

 # pgscripts

-Personal repository of useful scripts for PostgreSQL
+Personal repository of some scripts for PostgreSQL.